 Plaza Bolivar, Bogota

 Located in the famous La Candelaria district, Plaza de Bolivar or Plaza Bolivar is the capital’s main square.
 This is a total freebie, walk around and take in the sights.
 The square is home to the Palace of Justice of Colombia, Lievano Palace, the National Capitol, and The Primary Cathedral of Bogota.
 There are several free museums to take in here.

 Changing of the Guards at Plaza Bolivar

 You can watch The Changing of The Guard Ceremony on Wednesday and Friday at 2:30 pm and on Sunday at 3 pm.
 It’s completely free and worth watching.
-La Candelaria is famous for walking tours and history; however, it is notorious for pickpocketing, and it’s said to be unsafe at night.
+La Candelaria is famous for its walking tours and history; however, it is notorious for pickpocketing, and it’s said to be unsafe at night.
 Do not book to stay in La Candelaria – it is not advised.

 The Gold Museum was not on our list of things to see or do; it was a standard stop on one of our days out.
 We humored the visit, and it was interesting as far as museums go.
-It is one of the most visited touristic highlights in the country, has 55,000 pieces, and contains the most extensive collection of gold artifacts in the world.
+It is one of the most visited touristic highlights in the country, has 55,000 pieces, and contains the most extensive collection of gold artifacts globally.
 I am not a museum person, and I could have skipped this one.

 Monserrate is the name of the hill or mountain that shadows the city of Bogota.

 10,341 feet above sea level, it is home to the famous 17th century white church that can be seen for miles when there is no fog.
 Much like Christ the Redeemer, Monserrate is synonymous with Bogota Colombia, and most people recognize it.
 You can get up and down three ways: hike, cable car, or train.
 At the top, there is the church, restaurants, and souvenir shops.
 Well worth seeing but plan accordingly.
 As I mentioned, Colombia is very religious, and we were there over Easter, so all churches were packed with people attending mass.
 This resulted in an extremely long wait to get back down.